 Education

 Graduates of mass communication function anywhere and everywhere in life, even in academics.
-Good numbers of these professionals are in universities, colleges, polytechnics, institutes and other places of learning.
-They are not just there, but there are there pass down the knowledge they have garnered over the years on the coming generations.
+A good number of these professionals are in universities, colleges, polytechnics, institutes, and other places of learning.
+They are not just there, but they are there to pass down the knowledge they have garnered over the years to the coming generations.

-However, if you want o find yourself in this sector as a mass communication graduate, you will have to seek further educational pursuit.
+However, if you want to find yourself in this sector as a mass communication graduate, you will have to seek further educational pursuits.

 Business & Industries

 Mass communication graduates can function everywhere, even in the corporate world; they are good to go.
-Consultants, research analyst, marketers are careers where mass communication graduates can explore in the industry.
+Consultants, research analysts, and marketers are careers that mass communication graduates can explore in the industry.

-Most people in this sector are veterans who had retired from their various areas of specialisation in communication.
-People here are retired editors, broadcasters among others.
-As a young graduate, if your plan is to venture into this sector, you will need to take some professional courses to aid your qualification.
+Most people in this sector are veterans who have retired from their various areas of specialization in communication.
+People here are retired editors, and broadcasters among others.
+As a young graduate, if your plan is to venture into this sector, you will need to take some professional courses to aid your qualifications.

 Mass Media & Journalism

 Journalism is the most prominent part of the mass communication people see.
-They regard people working in radio, television and print medium as communicators before others.
+They regard people working in radio, television, and print mediums as communicators before others.
 In this sector, there is a daily need for graduates.
 They are needed as reporters, broadcasters, editors, writers, among others.

 People think mass communication graduates in this sector earn a lot, but that is not it.